 - Setting up Alerting using Prometheus for application issues.

-- Documentation of Design, workflows, and Code.
+- Documentation of Design, workflows, Code, and Standard Operating Procedures (SOP).